Seafarer Mortgages Explained

 A seafarer mortgage is a type of property finance designed to meet the specific needs and requirements of people who work in this profession.
 UK seafarer mortgages differ only slightly from standard residential mortgages.
 They fit in between an expat and a domestic mortgage.

-This was agreed because seafarers spend significant periods of time outside the UK and so don’t make use of many of the services their taxes would pay for.
+This was agreed upon because seafarers spend significant periods outside the UK and don’t use many of the services their taxes would pay for.
 They also work in a very competitive labour market.

 Who Classifies as a Seafarer?